soakikatsu-dot/secom-yield-optimization/README.md

 Most public projects using this dataset stop at the prediction step.
-This one goes further — using the predicted risk as input to an inspection allocation problem, solved as an optimization model with Gurobi.
+This one goes further — using the predicted risk as input to an inspection allocation problem, framed and solved as an optimization model.

 **Dataset**: [SECOM Dataset](https://archive.ics.uci.edu/dataset/179/secom)
 (UCI Machine Learning Repository, 2008) — 1,567 units, 590 anonymized